To improve the Infrastructure of West Marvin Ave. Without Narrowing the Roadway

 The city has sought to make Waxahachie a destination for visitors, and a large source of revenue comes from tourism and special events such as Bethlehem Revisited, Bob Phillips and home tours.
 Visitors spend money in local restaurants and hotels.
 They come to Waxahachie for the historic charm, and it is important that the city maintain this great asset.

 Sign this petition to keep West Marvin a broad thoroughfare.

-John Hamilton needs your help with “Mayor Kevin Strength and City Manager Paul Stevens: To improve the Infrastructure of West Marvin Ave.
+Arlene Hamilton needs your help with “Mayor Kevin Strength and City Manager Paul Stevens: To improve the Infrastructure of West Marvin Ave.
 Without Narrowing the Roadway”.
-Join John and 144 supporters today.
+Join Arlene and 144 supporters today.